 “It was impossible not to be swept away…Naamat’s staging, strong in its narrative clarity, had an understated brilliance.”

-Her recent directing credits include Henze’s Phaedra (Royal Opera House, Covent Garden), Benvenuto Cellini (Royal Opera of Versailles, Berliner Festspiele and Royal Albert Hall), Don Pasquale, L'elisir d’amore and Don Giovanni (Arezzo Opera Festival), Così fan tutte (Diva Opera), Il matrimonio segreto (Baldwin Wallace Conservatory of Music), La voix humaine (Studiotheater Schloss Belvedere Weimar), Salieri’s Prima la musica e poi le parole (Royal Conservatoire of Scotland) and the world premiere of A Different Story (Royal Opera House, Covent Garden).
-Additionally, she has staged assorted opera scenes productions for Clonter Opera, Royal Academy of Music and a variety of opera festivals in Tuscany.
+Her recent directing credits include La Bohème (Mecklenburgisches Staatstheater), The Rape of Lucretia, Orfeo ed Euridice (Royal Danish Opera), Die lustigen Weiber von Windsor (Staatsoperette Dresden), Henze’s Phaedra (Royal Opera House, Covent Garden), Benvenuto Cellini (Royal Opera of Versailles), Suor Angelica (Copenhagen Opera Festival), Don Pasquale, L'elisir d’amore (Arezzo Opera Festival), Così fan tutte (Diva Opera), Il matrimonio segreto (Baldwin Wallace Conservatory of Music), Don Giovanni (Saluzzo Opera Academy), La voix humaine (Studiotheater Schloss Belvedere Weimar), Salieri’s Prima la musica e poi le parole (Royal Conservatoire of Scotland) and the world premiere of A Different Story (Royal Opera House, Covent Garden).
 Noa became the youngest director ever accepted to the prestigious Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden.
 She made her house debut directing the Young Artists Summer Performance on the main stage.

 Photo by Johan Persson, Royal Opera House